Circle of Service Logo

 Examples of Successful Challenge Grant Strategies

-In the following examples, organizations describe, in their own words, how they used the challenge grant.
-Although each example highlights only one approach, many organizations use multiple approaches to match a challenge.
+Although each example highlights only one approach, many organizations use multiple approaches to complete a challenge.
 We encourage you to share your story with us so that others can learn from your experience.

 General

-Starting From Scratch
+Starting from Scratch

 Our organization is very new to fundraising.
 Up until last year, we were fully funded by two funders.
 But the downturn in the economy caused us to lose one of those funders, sending our very small staff scrambling to fill the gap.
 While my coworker went off in search of increased earned revenue, my job was to go looking for grants - not something I'd ever done before.

 We have a very hands-off board, so it was up to staff to create relationships.
 We used the annual reports of organizations similar to ours to identify potential funders, then sent out a few dozen letters of intent, and used LinkedIn to see which of our business contacts could connect me on a more personal level to some of those potential funders we’d identified.
 As novices at fund-raising, we found that being able to call the leads we found through LinkedIn with a matching offer was a great reason to follow-up, and it was an excellent way to gauge real interest, particularly with those foundations that focus on a particular neighborhood.
-By acting quickly, they could double the effect of their money in that neighborhood.
-If they waited, the matching grant would be applied to someone else's contribution.
-We pointed this out in the calls we made, and pursued by phone and email those grant-makers who demonstrated a real interest, keeping each apprised of how much of the matching grant remained.

 In eight months – with no additional costs to our program – the matching grant helped us fill half of our shortfall.
 Additionally, we continue to reap the benefits of the matching grant: some of the supporters that could not act quickly enough to participate in the match have since made grants to us, and we believe the dialogue that we now have with them was generated by the calls we made regarding the matching grant.